udexon/Phoom/R3ML_Jitsi_Phoom.md

 The 3 problems mentioned above are not unique to Jitsi.
 They are perhaps generic to many other free software / open source projects.

-Why do we need that many developers for AR conferencing?
+- Why do we need that many developers for AR conferencing?

-We believe this is the new beginning of a new era of computing:
+We believe this is the beginning of a new era of computing:

-- _If the 2010 decade is defined by iPhone and Android mobile devices, then 2020 should be the era of Virtual Reality &mdash; 3D VR AR, with opreating systems and devices that transcend the old, but the programming language has to be_ ___powerful and yet easy to learn___ _like the Turtle graphics Logo programming language._
+- _If the 2010 decade is defined by iPhone and Android mobile devices, then 2020 should be the era of Virtual Reality &mdash; 3D VR AR, with opreating systems and devices that transcend the old, but the programming language has to be_ ___powerful___ _like Forth and yet_ ___easy to learn___ _like the Turtle graphics Logo programming language._

 Hence ___Phoom R3ML___.

-- Footnote: in figures 1 and 2, the camera is actually pointing at the monitor showing the browser console. _Can the program understand what it is seeing?_ We hope this will be a small step towards _Star Trek_ or _Star Wars_ &mdash; where Reverse Polish Notation opens up _homoiconic metaprogramming_, very likely the last mile towards achieving human level artificial intelligence.
-But then that belongs to another article at a later time.
+- Footnote: in figures 1 and 2, the camera is actually pointing at the monitor showing the browser console. _Can the program understand what it is seeing?_ We hope this will be a small step towards _Star Trek_ or _Star Wars_ &mdash; where Reverse Polish Notation opens up _homoiconic metaprogramming_, very likely the last mile towards achieving human level artificial intelligence. _But then that belongs to another article at another time._